neuronsimulator/nrn/docs/python/modelspec/morphology/MorphIO.rst

 This will allow us to read neuron morphology files in a variety of formats, with an increased performance.

 There will also be a backward compatible layer that will allow us to use the HOC stack together with MorphIO.
+The implementation is located in the ``MorhphIO.hoc`` file from the HOC library.
 Finally we will be able to update the Import3D_GUI HOC stack to use MorphIO so that CellBuilder/Import3d can use it.

 Morphio is not available for Windows, because further support is required in MorphIO for the MinGW toolchain.